Planning Successful Inductions for Young Employees

 The first week of a new job can be daunting for anyone, and this is particularly true for young people with little or no experience.
 One great way to make the transition easier is to assign them a mentor or buddy who will be responsible for guiding them through the first week.
 This is a person they can go to with any questions or concerns, as well as a friendly and reassuring presence while they get acclimated.

 If possible, assign a younger member of staff to mentor a new young employee.
-Having someone of a similar age to talk to can help them to feel more settled and at home.
+Having someone of a similar age to talk to can help them feel more settled and integrated more quickly.

 Send Them the Plan in Advance